-The earlier, the better.
-You do not have to wait on a completed tax return to be able to submit the FAFSA.
+You don’t have to wait on a completed tax return.
 You may check the appropriate box indicating that you are estimating your income, and then provide the best estimate based on check stubs, W-2 forms, or other income documentation.

-Provide a reliable e-mail address.
-You will receive important messages from the federal Department of Education.
-Check this address regularly.
+You will receive important messages from the Department of Education.
+Check this email regularly.

-Save your FAFSA.
 Save your application frequently using the Save button at the bottom of the screen.
-That way, if you lose your Internet connection, you’ll have a copy of the FAFSA data you’ve already entered.